LiskArchive/lisk-legacy-docs/start.md

 [Lisk Commander](../lisk-sdk/lisk-commander/introduction.md) is the CLI-tool that lets you interact with the network conveniently through the command line.

 **C. Lisk Elements**<br>
-[Lisk Elements](../lisk-sdk/lisk-elements/introduction.md) is a collection of Javascript libraries, like [lisk-api-client](../lisk-sdk/lisk-elements/packages/api-client.md) or [lisk-transactions](../lisk-sdk/lisk-elements/packages/transactions.md) that help applications to interact with the network.
+[Lisk Elements](../lisk-sdk/lisk-elements/introduction.md) is a collection of Javascript libraries like [lisk-api-client](../lisk-sdk/lisk-elements/packages/api-client.md) or [lisk-transactions](../lisk-sdk/lisk-elements/packages/transactions.md) that help applications to interact with the network.

 **D. Lisk Hub**<br>
 [Lisk Hub](https://lisk.io/hub) is the Graphical User Interface (GUI) for normal users to interact with the network.